 Actors being called back may be called back for all of the Callback period or only a portion.
-Note: Those actors who have matinee performances for other productions will be called back for the evening session only.
+A dinner break will be included in the Callback schedule.

 Want to audition, BUT your schedule conflicts because you are currently in performances for another show?

 Don't worry.
-We have a special audition session on Saturday, January 19, 11:00-12:00, just for people like you.
-To reserve one of these slots, contact Laura Downing-Lee at email@example.com or (707) 527-4420; email is preferred, using the Subject Line "Special Audition Request".
-Must present proof of conflict at the audition.
+We have a special audition session on Saturday, August 22nd, 11:00-12:00, just for people like you.
+To reserve a slot, contact Leslie McCauley at firstname.lastname@example.org

 WHAT TO PREPARE and WHAT TO BRING